St. Kate’s is one of the few universities with an MBA dedicated to empowering women to advance as leaders and thrive in the business world.

 This course focuses on understanding how organizations can create and sustain a competitive advantage in a dynamic marketplace.
 Competitive, socio-political and macro-economic forces are analyzed to define an organization’s strategic position.
 Through the lens of setting sustainable strategic roadmaps, learners will examine strategy theory, concepts, analytical frameworks, and case-based examples of organizations that have developed relevant competitive strategies.
 The course will provide a solid link between theory and actual deployment within organizations today.
 Mastery of key frameworks, concepts, and application within real business scenarios will be developed through the case-based approach.

-MBA 8200 Integrative Management Capstone — 3 credits
+MBA 8200 Strategic Management Capstone — 3 credits

 Working in teams, students will collaborate with a community organization to engage in an interdisciplinary consulting project.
 Students will apply key business concepts and leverage the capabilities and skills developed throughout the MBA program for the benefit of the client organization.
 Students will document and confirm the project scope, prepare a project charter, and develop a reasonable workplan.
 They will regularly engage members of the client organization in managing all aspects of the project timelines, milestones, and deliverables.
 Each team will complete all agreed-upon deliverables in accordance with their specific project scope with an end goal of developing and delivering sustainable, innovative solutions and recommendations.